The Donut Hole in 2019

-After you and your Part D plan have spent $3,310 on your drug costs, you’ll be in the donut hole and will assume most of the costs, and you won’t get out of the coverage gap until you’ve reached the out-of-pocket spending limit for the year.
-In 2016, that’s $4,850.
+After you and your Part D plan have spent $3,820 on your drug costs, you’ll be in the donut hole and will assume most of the costs, and you won’t get out of the coverage gap until you’ve reached the out-of-pocket spending limit for the year.
+In 2019, that’s $5,100.
 The donut hole limits get revised each calendar year.
-In 2017, the coverage limit will increase to $3,700 while the out-of-pocket threshold hits $4,950.
 While in the donut hole, you do have a variety of ways to offset the cost of your medications.
 These include health reform initiatives that offer discounts and subsidies as well as drug assistance programs covered by the state, local non-profits and pharmaceutical companies.

 The donut hole is set to close over time as government subsidies and drug discounts help to gradually remove the burden of paying for drugs during the gap.
-It’s estimated that the donut hole will disappear by 2020.
+It’s estimated that the donut hole was supposed to disappear by 2020; however Medicare was ahead of their goal a year and was actually able to close the gap for the 2019 calendar year.

 What can I expect to pay for prescription drugs while in the donut hole?